 Today was pretty cool.
 We started off by going to the Instituto Evandro Chagas, which is a medical research facility in Belém.
 The guest speaker and director of the facility was Elisabeth Santos.
-She discussed how the company works on a region of developed lands and the effects of the development.
-She went on to discuss certain diseases in the Amazon and how Yellow Fever has currently infected the Amazon.

 Yellow Fever infected people in the Amazon two years ago.
 She went on to discuss how disease cannot leave he Amazon due to the fact that it lives in the forest.
 However, we did learn that Brazil provides vaccines for everyone, even the indigenous people.
 They have what we know as free health care.
 I really wish America would get up on the times and provide free health care for everyone.
 We learned about how disease is controlled here as well.
 I'm going to be writing a small story about all of this so if you want to learn more, check out my blog later tonight or tomorrow.